Updated: Mar 14

 My child is already good I don't need any more classes for her.
 She's already a straight-A student what can a tutor do?

-These are questions a lot of parents have when they have kids who are good in studies and get straight A's.
+These are questions a lot of parents have when their kids get straight A's and don't have any trouble with school work.
 But there's so much more they can do, especially in Elementary and Middle School where they have extra time.

-In the USA the gifted kids are not challenged enough in most school.
+In the USA, gifted kids are not challenged enough in most schools.
 The schools cater to the average student whose goal is to understand basic math.
 This is especially true in Elementary school.
-For a lot of gifted students, math is easy and since they don't have to work much to learn, they have enough time to create trouble in class and home.
+For a lot of gifted students, math is easy and since they don't have to work much to learn, they have enough time to create trouble in class and at home.
 They are bored in class.
 We are doing a disservice to them if we don't tap into their potential.
 We need to hone their skills and make them shine.
 That's possible through Enrichment.

 We can develop their problem-solving skills and increase their love for the subject.
 When we do that they learn and appreciate the beauty of Algebra at a really young age.
 They also try out various methods to solve a problem during class and keep out of trouble.
 They don't have to fret it out when they have to take their SATs.
 They grow up to be mathematicians and/ or lifelong learners.